We are committed to contributing to local community resilience, both practically and emotionally.

 If you’re a citizen living in Manningham – we’d love to welcome and connect with you!

 Our climate is changing faster than scientists predicted.
-In Australia we face a worsening cycle of floods, droughts and bushfires, while in the northern hemiphere there are devastating heatwaves, a 1 in 500 year drought throughout much of Europe, record breaking high and low temperatures in Asia and the Americas, atmospheric rivers or rain bombs, monsoon floods, tornadoes, tsunamis, earthquakes and the socio-ecomonic chaos and hardship that follow these events for all countries but especially for the most vulnerable members of any society.
+In Australia we face a worsening cycle of floods, droughts and bushfires, while in the northern hemiphere there are devastating heatwaves, a 1 in 500 year drought throughout much of Europe, record breaking high and low temperatures in Asia and the Americas, atmospheric rivers or rain bombs, heat domes, monsoon floods, tornadoes, tsunamis, earthquakes and the socio-ecomonic chaos and hardship that follow these events for all countries but especially for the most vulnerable members of any society.

 The collapse of the biosphere by way of diminished habitat and resulting mass extinctions is the biggest threat affecting all life on Earth.

 It is only a matter of time before our community is directly impacted by extreme weather events in one way or another, and by the economic fall out of such disasters as they continue to unfold around Australia and the world.